Quote tag

 • Trusetd Source Checkbox Trusted Source Ganesh S, Brar S, Pawar A Matched population comparison of visual outcomes and patient satisfaction between 3 modalities for the correction of low to moderate myopic astigmatism Go to Source Does not cause dry eye syndrome 4

-• Trusetd Source Checkbox Trusted Source Martínez-Plaza E, López-Miguel A, López-de la Rosa A, McAlinden C, Fernández I, Maldonado MJ Effect of the EVO+ Visian Phakic Implantable Collamer Lens on Visual Performance and Quality of Vision and Life Go to Source Excellent night vision 5
+• Trusetd Source Checkbox Trusted Source Martínez-Plaza E, López-Miguel A, López-de la Rosa A, McAlinden C, Fernández I, Maldonado MJ Effect of the EVO+ Phakic Implantable Collamer Lens on Visual Performance and Quality of Vision and Life Go to Source Excellent night vision 5

 • Trusetd Source Checkbox Trusted Source Gimbel HV, Ziémba SL Management of myopic astigmatism with phakic intraocular lens implantation Go to Source Ideal for patients with thin corneas6